tmteam/NFun/Specs/Arrays.md

 ### Initializing an array by enumeration

-`[,]`  operator allows you to create an array with elements specified inside parentheses and separated by commas
+`[,]`  operator allows you to create an array with elements specified inside parentheses and separated by commas.
+Trail comma supported

 ```
 [element0, element1, ... elementN]
+or
+[element0, element1, ... elementN,]
 ```
 Example:
 ```
 a = [1,2,3]
-b = ['hello', ' ', 'world']
+b = ['hello', ' ', 'world',]
 c = []
 ```